Monynha-Softwares/artleo-creative-spaces/CONTENT_MANAGEMENT.md

 # Content Management Guide

 This guide explains how to manage content for the Art Leo portfolio website.
+The project is now fully self-hosted—no external page builders or embedded dashboards are required.

 ## Access Methods

-### Option 1: Lovable Cloud Backend (Recommended)
+### Option 1: Supabase Dashboard (Recommended)

-The easiest way to manage content is through the Lovable Cloud backend interface:
+The easiest way to manage content is through the Supabase dashboard interface:

-1. Click "View Backend" button in the Lovable dashboard
+1. Visit the [Supabase project dashboard](https://supabase.com/dashboard) for your workspace.
-2. Navigate to "Table Editor" to edit content
+2. Open **Table Editor** to browse and edit content tables.
-3. All tables are accessible with proper permissions
+3. Ensure your database role has access to read/write the relevant tables.

-### Option 2: Admin Panel (Future)
+### Option 2: Future Custom Admin Panel

 A custom admin panel UI is planned for easier content management.
-Currently use the backend dashboard.
+Until that ships, continue using the Supabase dashboard or SQL Editor for updates.

 ---